Andyyh2005/log-based-integration-with-DI/README.md

 ## Getting started
 Now we have our tools ready, let's see how to implement a concret integration scenario.
-> For simplicity, we only use factitious data for demontation purpose.

 For the soure database table, its table schema is illustrated as below.<br><br>
 ![](images/hanaSourceSchema.png)